-I had just returned to LA after a year in Israel.
-During my year in Israel I began training in karate and I was looking to continue my training during my summer back home in Los Angeles, before heading off to college in New York.
+I had just returned to Los Angeles after a year of study in Israel.
+During my year in Israel I had begun training in karate and I was looking to continue my training during my summer break back home in Los Angeles, before heading off to college in New York.

 My friend Robert suggested, "Why don't you check out Steve's brother, Frank, he teaches some sort of martial art'.
 Nah, I said, I'm not looking to train with 'a friend's brother', I'm looking for something serious.
 "But he is serious", Robert insisted.
 OK, I would check it out.

-I went into the class, checked out all the cool ninja stuff on the wall, and joined the class.
-Frank was not there yet.
-Turns out over here he is called 'Shidoshi' which is ninja title and rank from Japan.
+I went into the class, checked out all the cool ninja stuff on the wall, and joined the lesson.
+Frank Dux was not there yet.
+Turns out over here he is called 'Shidoshi' which is a ninja title and rank from Japan.

-During the class Shidoshi Frank walks in, standing about 6 foot five, tall and muscular, he looks straight at me and says, "You know my brother Steve?
+During the class Shidoshi Frank walks in, standing about six foot five, tall and muscular, he looks straight at me and says, "You know my brother Steve?
 How is he doing?"

 One day after class we were just sitting around, talking.
 Frank, Shidoshi, starts telling us about an offer from Hollywood to do a movie about his experiences in the Far East, something about some new actor.
 I recall saying "That's great Frank".
 I totally forgot about that conversation, until several years later at a Friday night dinner in Israel.

 Some boys had noticed my somewhat disfigured hand and fingers, and figured I must be some karate master, they arranged for the family to invite me for dinner.
 During dinner one of them asks about my hands.
 I tell them I train in karate.
 The calluses came from doing push-ups on wood at the Kyokushin Oyama dojo in New York.
 "Aha!
 I knew he was a karate expert" one of the boys said.
 They asked whom I had trained with and I mentioned "Frank Dux".

 The boys became very excited, "You trained with Frank Dux!?